 Lean into the work that brings you joy.
 Outsource the tasks that don’t if you can afford it.
 Try and stay centered in the reason you started your own business in the first place.
 What are you trying to create?
 What brings you happiness?
 If you like interfacing with clients, try and do more client work.
 If you hate tracking down payments, find a software that does it for you.

-Asking these three business check in questions each month will help you create a work style that you enjoy and that is profitable.
+Asking these three business check in questions each month or discovery questions will help you create a work style that you enjoy and that is profitable.